dev-bootcamp-2019/final-project-colinmccrae/README.md

 # final-project-colinmccare
-_This app was developed for submission as the final prorject for the ConsenSys Academy Developer Bootcamp 2019._
+_This app was developed for submission as the final project for the ConsenSys Academy Developer Bootcamp 2019._

-_Author: Colin McCrae._
+_Author: Colin McCrae.
+Email: colin.mccrae@gmail.com_

-_Email: colin.mccrae@gmail.com_

 ## Project Requirements